jkoenig72/llmrag/README.md

 # LLMRAG: Retrieval-Augmented Generation Pipeline for Salesforce Documentation

 LLMRAG is a modular Retrieval-Augmented Generation (RAG) system designed to automate the collection, processing, and querying of Salesforce and MuleSoft documentation.
-The system enables high-quality, offline-ready markdown generation, vector-based search, and structured question answering with compliance ratings by using small, local ollama based LLMs.
+The system enables high-quality, offline-ready markdown generation, vector-based search, and structured question answering with compliance ratings by using small, local ollama based LLMs directly into a Google sheet.

 ## Overview